oracle-devrel/cd3-automation-toolkit/docs/manage-network.md

    - Modify the Excel sheet to update required data in the Tabs - DRGs.
    - The source and target RPC details to be entered in DRG sheet for establishing a connection.
 Check the example in excel file for reference.
    - Make sure that the DRGRouteRulesinOCI sheet and corresponding terraform is in synch with DRG route rules in OCI console.
-If not, follow the procedure specified in [Sync manual changes done in OCI of Security Rules, Route Rules and DRG Route Rules with CD3 Excel Sheet and Terraform](#sync-manual-changes-done-in-oci-of-security-rules-route-rules-and-drg-route-rules-with-cd3-excel-sheet-and-terraform)
+If not, follow the procedure specified in <a href="#sync-manual-changes-done-in-oci-of-security-rules-route-rules-and-drg-route-rules-with-cd3-excel-sheet-and-terraform"><u>Sync manual changes done in OCI of Security Rules, Route Rules and DRG Route Rules with CD3 Excel Sheet and Terraform</u></a>
    - Global directory which is inside the customer outdir will have all RPC related files and scripts.
    - The RPC resources(modules,provider configurations etc) are generated dynamically for the tenancy and can work along only with CD3 automation toolkit.
    - Choose option 'Network' and then 'Customer Connectivity' for creating RPC in create_resources (GreenField) workflow.